Mochitto/Markdown2Anki/README.md

 There are also keyboard commands: you can select a tab with `<alt>+<number of the tab>` or `⌥  + <number of the tab>` (the number is displayed next to the tab label) to switch to that tab or make it full-screen, or you can `TAB` between to navigate between them.

 For example, `Alt+1` will show the first tab if it's not-active, or make it full-screen if it's active.

+**Notice**: at times the hotkeys don't seem to work completely (maybe one tab is not accessible with `<alt>`); I'm working on understanding better how Anki handles HTML and Javascript, as it's a problem on how it handles changing between cards...
+The `<tab>` and `<click>` methods seem to be stable, so you can use those if this bug happens.
+I'm sorry about it...

+## Query error
+Sometimes, you might come across a screen saying "ERROR: Couldn't find any element using the query [...]".
+This happens because, for some reason, Anki is not loading correctly the card or the script.
+This shouldn't happen often and I'm still trying to understand better the underlying reasons behind it, as they have to do with Anki's way of handling HTML and Javascript...
+It will likely be patched in the near future, until then, your best call is to go back to the main menu and try again, or restarting Anki; this often fixes the problem.
+I'm sorry about it...

 ## Creating a new theme
 The theme was made with customizability in mind; you can learn more on how to make your own theme in the [theme builder folder's README](https://github.com/Mochitto/Markdown2Anki/tree/master/theme_builder).